skmin-lab/unixmd/docs/source/objects/mm/main.rst

     prog_tinker

 Only one MM program is supported in the current version of PyUNIxMD.
-If you want to add other programs such as Gromacs, refer "Tinker" section.
+If you want to add an interface of other programs such as Gromacs, you can refer to the Tinker interface.
-The MM interfaces in PyUNIxMD proceed with ``get_data`` method in each object.
+The key method of the MM interface is **get_data** method which makes input files, executes calculations and extracts information at every MD step.
-Detailed explanation of the ``get_data`` method is given in *modules* section.
+Detailed description of the ``get_data`` method is given in mm part of Section 6.

 **Ex.** Making an MM object with Tinker